 “There’s a new start-up company called Hack The Box.
 Jamie started it as a hobby but has turned into a business.
 It’s about ethical hacking; going into people’s websites and showing them the weaknesses, his income stream comes from advising people on how to secure their websites.

-“Our biggest company here at the moment is Lime Worx who’ve moved here from The Workshop having grown out of their space there.
+“Our biggest company here at the moment is Lime Worx.
+They outgrew their space at The Workshop.
 They’re back-end web developers, and I can immediately see a synergy between Hack The Box and Lime Worx.”

 Folkestone has so much to offer

-“The Glassworks has a lot to offer; our office space for large and small companies, hot-desking areas, networking opportunities and the public performance space that will be a place for people to meet and also have talks and so on there.
-Folkestone has so much to offer too; for anyone wanting to relocate here it makes sense, we’re 55 minutes from London, we’re by the sea, there are good schools here and a great lifestyle.”
+“The Glassworks has a lot to offer; office space for large and small companies, hot-desking areas and networking opportunities.
+As well as this, we have the public performance space where people can meet and also have talks etc. Folkestone has so much to offer too; for anyone wanting to relocate here it makes sense.
+We’re 55 minutes from London, we’re by the sea, there are good schools here and a great lifestyle.”